 - Best way To get From Athens to Santorini: By Plane (45mins) especially if you are visiting Santorini for 2-3 days only because it’s simply faster; the ferry is still worth looking though as it’s roughly 3 hrs from Rafina port and it is not taking as long as the ferry to Santorini for example

-- Athens has 2 ports with ferries to Santorini: Piraeus (or Pireas – PIR) and Rafina (RAF).
-Piraeus is the largest port with more ferry options in general but Rafina is closer to the Athens Airport (El.Venizelos) and it has more available ferries for Santorini; in my honest opinion you should choose Rafina port if you decide to take the ferry to Santorini
+- Athens has two ports with ferries to Santorini: Piraeus (or Pireas—PIR) and Rafina (RAF).
+Piraeus is the largest port with more ferry options, but Rafina is closer to the Athens Airport (El.Venizelos) and has more available ferries for Santorini; in my honest opinion, you should choose Rafina port if you decide to take the ferry to Santorini.

-- Between April-October there are more than 4 ferries a day from Athens to Santorini (from Piraeus port) and 9 ferries a day from Athens to Santorini (from Rafina port) ; there are far less ferry options in the winter (November-March)
+- Between April and October, there are more than four ferries a day from Athens to Santorini (from Piraeus port) and nine ferries a day from Athens to Santorini (from Rafina port); there are far fewer ferry options in the winter (November-March)

-- How long is the ferry ride from Athens to Santorini: it varies from 5hrs (fast-Seajet Ferry) to 8 hrs (slow-Blue Star Ferry) ; the same applies for the ferry from Santorini Athens
+- How long is the ferry ride from Athens to Santorini?
+It varies from 5 hours (fast Seajet Ferries) to 9 hours (slow Blue Star Ferry); the same applies to the ferry from Santorini to Athens.

-- How long is the flight from Athens to Santorini : the flight is around 40 mins long and checking in is usually quick but you have to be 2 hrs in advance to the airport as with any flight in the world.
+- How long is the flight from Athens to Santorini?
+The flight is around 40 minutes long, and check-in is usually quick.
+However, as with any flight worldwide, you must arrive 2 hours before the flight.

 - Best Way to go from Athens Airport to Athens main port (Piraeus) to take any ferry is by taking the Athens Airport Bus X96 (X96 Bus Route – X96 Bus runs every 20-30 mins) – X96 Bus ticket costs 6 euros (adult) and 3 euros (kids) or buy an ATH.ENA Card

-- Best Way to go from Athens Airport to Rafina Port is by taking another bus (called KTEL) that runs every 1 hr from the Airport.
+- The Best Way to travel from Athens Airport to Rafina Port is by taking another bus (called KTEL) that runs every 1 hour from the Airport.

-- Direct International Flights from Athens to Santorini: only from major european cities and only between April-October (Santorini’s Airport Code: JTR)
+- Direct International Flights from Athens to Santorini: only from major European cities and only between April and October (Santorini’s Airport Code: JTR)

-- The Best Airline to fly from Athens to Santorini is Aegean Airlines (Check flights on Expedia)
+- Aegean Airlines is the Best Airline to fly from Athens to Santorini (Check flights on Booking.com Flights).

-Ok, so let’s see all the available options from Athens to Santorini (that also apply for the return trip Santorini to Athens):
+Okay, so let’s see all the available options from Athens to Santorini (that also apply to the return trip from Santorini to Athens):

-The best and cheapest website to book or search for flights from Athens to Santorini is Expedia as it has all the available options (including the low-cost airlines like Ryanair).
+The best and cheapest website to book or search for flights from Athens to Santorini is Booking.com Flights, as it has all the available options (including the low-cost airlines like Ryanair).

-A few useful info to have in mind, when booking your flight to Santorini:
+A few useful pieces of information to have in mind when booking your flight to Santorini:

 - Santorini’s Airport Code is: JTR (Thira – Santorini’s official name)

-- The exact times of the flights change and they are not the same throughout the year, so make sure you get the right times from Expedia as it will give you all the available flights immediately.
+- The exact times of the flights change and are not the same throughout the year, so ensure you get the right times from Booking.com Flights, as it will give you all the available flights immediately.

-- There are more flights from Athens to Santorini between April – October (high season)
+- There are more flights from Athens to Santorini between April and October (high season)

-- If you book your tickets well in advance (6 months) you could probably find some very good deals with return tickets.
-I have flown to Santorini with just 30-40 euros (with return!) , so it’s definitely do-able!
+- If you book your tickets well in advance (6 months), you could probably find some very good deals with return tickets.
+I have flown to Santorini with just 30-40 euros (with return!), so it’s doable!

-- The cost of the flight from Ahtens to Santorini may come up to 200 euros during the high season (April-October)
+- The cost of the flight from Athens to Santorini may come up to 300 euros during the high season (April-October)

-- Aegean Airlines (Olympic Air is basically the same airline with different brand name)
+- Aegean Airlines (Olympic Air is the same airline with a different brand name)

 - Ryanair